tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ### Row Order
 It is important to keep order in streaming mode, or we may get the error results.
-- TiCDC will Ingest the changelogs and sink to kafka.
+- TiCDC will ingest the changelogs and sink to kafka.
 So, make sure kafka will partition the messages by key
-- It's better to optimize deduplication and leave the lasted operation for the same row
+- It's better to optimize deduplication and leave the latest operation for the same row
 - When Flink executes sink distributedly, make sure the operations on the same row will be sent to the same task

 ## Compatibility